 Of course, there’s no such thing as a perfect name.
 Sometimes, you have to settle for picking something good and move on; most code can be read and understood with enough time.

 With that in mind, I’d like to share a few things I’ve found valuable to think about when naming variables.

 Names to Avoid

 It’s almost always best to avoid single-letter variable names, which are not unique enough to help the reader associate a meaning with the name.
-This increases the mental tax on the reader and makes it harder to understand what the program is doing.
-(Idiomatic variables are an exception which I’ll cover shortly.)
+This increases the mental effort on the reader and makes it harder to understand what the program is doing.

 If you need to place a comment next to the instantiation of a variable, you’ve probably named the variable poorly.
 Many of these “what” style comments can be pulled into the name of the variable to avoid a separation of meaning.
 Here’s a quick example of pulling a “what” comment into a variable name:

 address = 18.104.22.168 // this holds the server's ip address serverIpAddress = 22.214.171.124